grough-outdoors/grough-map/README.md

 4. Provision the machine
 	1. Provision the machine with 'vagrant up'.
 	2. Log into the machine with 'vagrant ssh'.
-	3. Change directory to '/vagrant/bin/linux/'.
 	3. Run each build step.

 ## Build steps

 Load in the basic schema required...
 - gm-restore-schema

-Download and pull in OSM data
-- gm-update-osm

 Fetch the required data from the web...
 - gm-download-grid